Privacy

 Protection of Financial Information

 It is only natural to have concerns around entering sensitive personal or credit card details.
-GBNI would like to assure you that all purchases made on the GBNI site for online booking or via the online shop are processed off site by our merchant services partner Realex Services or SagePay.
+GBNI would like to assure you that all purchases made on the GBNI site for assessments, online booking courses or shop orders are processed off-site by our merchant services partners Shopify and Stripe.
 We do not collect or store any financial information.
-When completing a purchase users are temporarily transferred to Realex/Sagepay secure websites to input payment details to complete the purchase.
-When issuing refunds, GBNI log into a secure area on the Realex/SagePay website to action the refund.
-At no point are bank account details visible to GBNI.
-If we do have to take a manual booking/order over the phone, the booking/order will be processed at that point and any data noted will be destroyed immediately.
+Refunds are issued via our Shopify and Stripe portals which have two factor authenticators.
+At no point are personal bank account details visible to GBNI staff.
+If we do have to take a booking/order over the phone, it will be processed via the GBNI website under the user’s profile or if paying an invoice, payments will be processed via the Stripe Portal.
 Any person found to be using credit cards fraudulently on this website will be prosecuted.
 All financial records are kept for a period of seven years and are then securely disposed of.

 How we use your data?

-GBNI use your information to provide the service that you have opted in to, such as our Newsletter, eNews, Leaders’ Section access, online booking and online shop orders.
-We do not pass your personal information to any other third party organisation unless we are required by law to do so.
-We do not under any circumstances rent, sell or otherwise provide your data to third party organisations for their marketing purposes.
-Nor do we provided members of the public with contact details for leaders without prior consent as indicated in the Company Annual Return for the current session.
-GBNI does not hold personal data for children centrally; this information is held securely at company level with exception to documents needed for issues regarding child protection, health and safety and security.
+GBNI use your information to provide the service that you have opted in to, such as our Newsletter, eNews, leader access areas, online booking and online shop orders.
+We do not pass your personal information to any other third-party organisation unless we are required by law to do so.
+We do not under any circumstances rent, sell or otherwise provide your data to third-party organisations for their marketing purposes.
+Nor do we provide members of the public with contact details for leaders without prior consent as indicated in the company Annual Return for the current session.
+GBNI does not hold personal data for children centrally; this information is held securely at company level with the exception of documents needed for issues regarding safeguarding, health and safety and security.
 We only hold information for as long as it is necessary for the management and administration purposes of the organisation.
 Once data is deemed no longer necessary, it shall be securely disposed of.

 This information is collected from your computer regardless of whether or not you register with us and is not personal to you.
 This includes the following:

-• Operating system (eg. Microsoft Windows 7 or IOS);
+• Operating system (e.g. Microsoft Windows 11 or IOS);

-• Browser software (eg. Google Chrome or Safari);
+• Browser software (e.g. Microsoft Edge, Google Chrome or Safari);

 • Your IP address (the unique Internet network address of your machine);